segraef/graef.io/how-github-copilot-coding-agent-makes-my-day/index.md

 7. local unit testing of outputs
 8. local e2e deployment testing

 Of course, I would have used GitHub Copilot (Agent) in Visual Studio Code.
 But the key point - especially from a scalability perspective - is that as a member of the AVM core team and owner of several Bicep and Terraform modules, I’m constantly managing a high volume of issues (features and provider udpates e.g.).
 This includes not only my own work but also supporting community members and fellow AVM contributors.
-In this context, GitHub Copilot Agents (local or Coding Agent) significantly enhance productivity by enabling distributed, delegated, and scaled execution—far beyond what I could achieve alone.
+In this context, GitHub Copilot Agents (local or coding agent) significantly enhance productivity by enabling distributed, delegated, and scaled execution—far beyond what I could achieve alone.

 ## Follow-Up Activities